Home · Property management · Renting out a new build

 A note on builder packages

 Always check whether your package includes the letterbox, clothesline, and side alley paving or landscaping.
 These are the ones we see missed at handover most often.
-If they're not in the contract, they're not coming.
+If they are not in the contract, they are not coming.

 Free download Take this handover checklist with you.
 Download the printable PDF.